Nicklas-17/Nicklas-17/README.md

 Hi there, My name is Nicklas
 Currently based in Accra, Ghana 🌍

-I thrive at creative problem solving and building user-centric web apps.
+I excel at creative problem solving and building user-centric apps.

-My tech stack includes :
-Typescript / React Native / React-Next-JS / Rive / Figma / Framer.

 Software Engineer at 'Build'